AlexMercedCoder/useDataStore/README.md

 ### Step 1 - Initialize

-Create a DS.js in your src folder and do the following
+Create `DS.js` in your src folder and add the following

 ```js
 const createDataStore = require('usedatastore')